 A maximum of 5 JCITs are accepted per camp week.

-Who: Boys and Girls entering grades 7 and 8 who have previously attended Champion Soccer School.
+Who: Boys and Girls entering grade 8 who have previously attended Champion Soccer School.

-When and Where: Any Belmont K-6 camps at Daniel Butler School or PQ Park.
+When and Where: Any Belmont K-7 camps at Daniel Butler School or PQ Park.

 Sign Up: Register here, selecting “Belmont Camps CIT Program” on the registration form.